How to Slice Samples in FL Studio

 Keep your slices in time

 Slicing works best when the loop’s tempo matches your project tempo, otherwise slices may drift.
 Set your project BPM to the loop’s tempo, or use Slicex’s time-handling options so slices play back at the right speed.
+When you need to fit a loop to a different tempo without re-chopping it, our guide on how to time-stretch audio in a DAW walks through the trade-offs.
 Tight timing here keeps the rest of your mix grooving.

 Related FL Studio guides